A strong customer satisfaction guarantee reverses risk.

-If it’s a gutsy guarantee that no one else in your industry is offering, test it in your headline.
+If it’s a gutsy guarantee that no one else in your industry is offering, test it in your headline or make your guarantee prominent.
 Hyundai made news when they introduced their 10-year/100,000-mile Powertrain Limited Warranty.
 Now, their Assurance Promise has its own tab on their website.

-If you’re writing a traditional sales page, place it in the offer, just below the price presentation.
-This example comes from Ted Nicholas:
+Now, if you’re writing a traditional sales letter, place it in the offer, just below the price presentation.

 It’s also a good idea to repeat your guarantee on the purchase page.
 That way you can calm those last-minute buyer jitters.